salmanln/salmanln/README.md

     user_input = input("Enter some text: ")
     count = count_characters(user_input)
-    print(f"The text has {count} characters.") print("Thanks fr using this progra!")
+    print(f"The text has {count} characters.") print("Thanks fr using this program!")
 ```